 - If a proposed budget item appears excessive for the nature of the project, the Jacquelyn Miller Endowment Committee may eliminate the budget item from consideration.

 - Debt incurred by any applicants is the sole responsibility of those applicants.

-- Each proposal is evaluated by the Endowment Committee using a weighted grant rating form.
+- Each proposal is evaluated by the Awards Committee using a weighted grant rating form.

-- Recommendations of the Endowment Committee are made to the Michigan AEYC Governing Board for its review and approval.
+- Recommendations of the Awards Committee are made to the Michigan AEYC Governing Board for its review and approval.

-- Proposals must address the Endowment focus: Children and the Arts or Learning Environments
+- Proposals must address one of the Endowment foci: Children and the Arts or Play Environments for Young Children

 - Proposals will be rated on the following criteria:

 - Number of people to be impacted by the project

 - Degree to which the project addresses stated Endowment focus